-Change in location and size of the MONDCSS and PERFOUT saved segments
+Change in location and size of the MONDCSS and PERFOUT saved segments xxii z/VM: 7.3 Installation Guide

 The default CP MONITOR MONDCSS saved segment starting virtual address has been changed to 1 GB and the size has been increased to 96 MB.
 The IBM Performance Toolkit PERFOUT saved segment starting virtual address has been changed to 1120 MB, immediately following the new MONDCSS.